-ISAC, the ICCS, and the ASCP BOC recently introduced the SCYM, a new Specialist in Cytometry credential launching in fall of 2017, to replace both the current CCy and the ASCP BOC’s Qualification in Cytometry (QCYM) credentials.
+ISAC, the ICCS, and the ASCP BOC recently introduced the SCYM, a new Specialist in Cytometry credential, to replace both the old CCy and the ASCP BOC’s Qualification in Cytometry (QCYM) credentials.

 Anyone who currently has the CCy credential or anyone who passed the ICCE exam before June 30, 2017 will be automatically transitioned to the new credential.

 As of July 1, 2017, you must apply to take the new exam for the SCYM certification as the ICCE is no longer offered.
 Details on eligibility, applying, and taking the new exam can be found by visiting: https://www.ascp.org/content/board-of-certification/get-credentialed.